A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 2) A less expensive “grid-tied” battery that only provides power during the night to save money.
 This option will not backup your home during a power outage (the battery does not directly support individual circuits).
 If you live in an area that does not often lose power, the grid tied option may be a beneficial and inexpensive route.

-It is common for homeowners to oversize their solar systems so they can generate extra electricity.
-You can achieve the healthier quality of life you deserve as a hard working American.
+It is common for homeowners to oversize their solar systems so they can generate extra electricity and live more comfortably.

 • “Oh, my lord, we are in a very bad situation compared to even the worst case that we anticipated.”- Siva Gunda, vice chair of the California Energy Commission